webitube/UnityCapture/README.md

   When Unity uses a rendering back-end other than Direct 3D 11.
 - Error: "Render resolution is too large to send to capture device"
   When trying to send data with a resolution higher than the maximum supported 3840 x 2160
-- Error: "Render texture format is unsupported (make sure the main camera has 'Allow HDR' set to off)"
+- Error: "Render texture format is unsupported"
-  When the rendered data/color format would require additional conversation (like HDR).
+  When the rendered data/color format would require additional conversation.
 - Error: "Error while reading texture image data"
   Generic error when the plugin is unable to access the rendered image pixel data.